mshirsekar1/DiamondHacks22/Cheating Response Procedure.md

 - Do not ask for their advice on how to deal with the complaint.
 This is a staff responsibility
 - Do not offer them input into penalties.
 This is the staff's responsibility

-Once something is reported to a staff member, immediately contact the League Team at league@mlh.io.
-The league team currently consists of:
+Once something is reported to a staff member, immediately contact the WiCS team at wics.ncsu@gmail.com.

-- Chi Nguyen - chi@mlh.io
-- Carl Domingo - carl@mlh.io

 You can contact them on slack (where you can also find their cell numbers).
 The main objectives of the meeting with the League Team are to find out the following: